firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smartdisplay-integration-guide.md

 - Rage Mechanics’ latest C350 controller kits now bundle SmartDisplay, thicker IMS plates, and ESP32-based BLE/IMU telemetry with an onboard 12 V 3 A rail.
   - harnesses remain DIY extras for now, so budget fabrication time.[^3]
 - Builders priced a €17 ESP32 touch display that ships with ready-to-flash Arduino code, letting teams print a housing and add Wi‑Fi/Bluetooth telemetry without buying premium dashboards; community members even offer remote flashing help and printable cases for the €20 Turkish variant if you need a turnkey budget dash.[^4][^5][^6][^7]
+- JPPL’s Simple VESC Display fork stopped throwing compile errors after he reinstalled the Arduino IDE, selected the correct ESP32 board profile, and reflashed; the firmware only needs VESC RX/TX plus 5 V (or 3.3 V) and ground, leaving another COMM port free for accessories while the team eyes a VESC Express port for the low-cost yellow-screen hardware.[^simple_esp32]

 ## Companion Boards & OEM Dash Retention